Get a FREE Medical Billing Quote

 - Track and monitor vaccinations, blood pressure readings, and other events

-- Improveoverall quality of care in a practice
+- Improved overall quality of care in a practice

-One of the most disturbing facts in the medical field today is that many physicians are seeing reduced profits resulting from negotiations with insurance companies.
+One of the most disturbing facts in the medical field today is that many physicians are seeing reduced profits resulting from negotiations with insurance companies driven by the price of digital marketing dropping.
 Typically, insurance companies negotiate a contract with hospitals and physicians that specify what fees may be charged for a medical procedure.
 If the physician or hospital wants to continue working with the patients who are covered by this insurance company, they must accept the dollar amount the insurance company proposes.

 As a result of this situation, one of two scenarios generally unfolds: in some cases, long time practicing physicians have been forced to give up their practice and either close the doors or sell the practice to another entity.
 And it is still occurring.
 Their only alternative is to create major efficiencies in their practices, often by hiring a medical billing service company.
 Many physicians choose the latter solution.